Wiering/While-Interpreter/README.md

 # WHILE interpreter

-Introduction

-This is a school project from 1998.
+This is an old school project from 1998.
 The objective was to write an interpreter for the language WHILE in Turbo Pascal, and then write a version of the interpreter in WHILE itself.

 ## WI / XWI